Beckum, Germany: Geography

 Beckum is situated in the southeast corner of the agriculturally orientated Münsterland.
 Due to Münsterland's varied landscape of fields, pastures, hedgerows and small forests, it is often compared to a park.

 A range of low hills, the Beckum Hills, almost completely surrounds Beckum in the south and east.
 The three brooks Kollenbach, Lippbach and Siechenbach rise in these hills and flow through the town.
 They are so symbolic of the area that they appear on the town's coat of arms as three silver wavy lines on a red background.
 The brooks converge near the town centre and form the River Werse, which flows past Ahlen and Münster to the River Ems.

 Although Beckum is located in Münsterland, the nearest large city is not Münster but Hamm, which is 20 km (12 miles) away.
 Ahlen, Beckum's neighbour 11 km (7 miles) to the west, is the largest town in Warendorf District.

 Autobahn 2, which runs from Berlin to the Ruhr area, passes to the north of Beckum.
 The two federal highways, B61 from Bielefeld to Hamm and B475 from Warendorf to Soest, intersect near the town centre.
 To the north of the town, B58 connects Ahlen to the B475.

+Politics

+The current mayor of Beckum is Michael Gerdhenrich of the SPD, who has been serving as mayor since 2020.
+In the 2025 local elections, he was reelected with 53,94 % of votes.

+City council

+After the 2025 local elections, the Beckum city council is composed as follows: